kopernicuswiki/mmwiki/docs/basics/passes.md

 ## LEGACY

 The default, general pass.
-This is where all patches are executed where NEEDS, FOR, BEFORE, AFTER, LAST and FINAL are not given.
+This is where all patches are executed where NEEDS, FOR, FIRST, BEFORE, FOR, AFTER, LAST, and FINAL are not given.
+LEGACY occurs after FIRST.

 ## FINAL and LAST